Understanding Your Saboteurs: How to Overcome Inner Obstacles and Ignite Your Intuition

-They were survival strategies once.
-But now they’re sabotaging your growth, especially if you’re a business-minded, intuitive woman in her prime who’s ready for more.
+These Saboteurs aren’t inherently bad.
+They were once survival strategies.
+But now, they’re sabotaging your growth, especially if you’re a business-minded, intuitive woman in her prime who’s ready for more.
 More joy.
 More clarity.
 More you.

-Let’s take a walk through the 10 Saboteurs identified by Shirzad Chamine’s Positive Intelligence® program and explore how you can start shifting out of their grip using one of your most underutilized assets: your intuition.
+Let’s explore the 10 Saboteurs identified by Shirzad Chamine’s Positive Intelligence® program.
+We’ll also look at how to start shifting out of their grip using your most underutilized asset: your intuition.

 What Are Saboteurs, Anyway?

-In Positive Intelligence, Saboteurs are those automatic mental habits that hijack your thoughts, emotions, and actions.
-Think of them as the cast of an inner drama you didn’t audition for but still got starring roles.
+In Positive Intelligence, Saboteurs are automatic mental habits that hijack your thoughts, emotions, and actions.
+Think of them as a cast of an inner drama you didn’t audition for but got the starring roles anyway.
 These characters keep you “safe” by playing old scripts—scripts that once served you but now keep you stuck.

-Each Saboteur comes with its own set of fears, childhood roots, and charmingly destructive habits.
+Each Saboteur has its own set of fears, childhood roots, and charmingly destructive habits.
 Here's your lineup:

-Childhood root: Learned to criticize self/others to feel in control or avoid blame.
+Childhood root: Learned to criticize self/others to feel in control.

 Common thought: “I’m not enough.
 They’re not enough.
 This situation is a mess.”